uses

 HUB/DOCK – Everything is hooked together using a OWC Thunderbolt Dock (OWCTB4DOCK).
 Expensive, but works well and is reliable.

-HEADPHONES – Shure SE425 IEMs with SnugsPro custom ear moulds.
-I’ve been a big fan of Shure headphones for years having owned 5 or 6 different models over the years (they tend to break, but I don’t like anything else).
+I also have a pair Shure SE425 IEMs with SnugsPro custom ear moulds.
+I’ve been a big fan of Shure headphones for years having owned 5 or 6 different models (they tend to break), but they sit in a drawer now.

 SPEAKERS – Audioengine A2 powered speakers.
 Not currently plugged in, for reasons.